 The Design Commission is composed of 11 members, who serve pro bono, and includes an architect, landscape architect, painter and sculptor as well as representatives of the Brooklyn Museum, the Metropolitan Museum of Art and the New York Public Library.
 The Commission holds monthly public hearings in its offices on the third floor of City Hall, where it has resided since 1914.

 The Commission also acts as caretaker and curator of the City's public art collection and maintains an extensive archive documenting the history of New York City's public works.

-To access Chapter 37 of the New York City Charter, which defines the Design Commission's purview, and the Commission's Rules of Practice and Procedure, please visit the Law Department's Web site.
+Chapter 37 of the New York City Charter, which defines the Design Commission's purview, and the Commission's Rules of Practice and Procedure are maintained online by the New York Legal Publishing Corporation.